-Married Carolyn Esserman in November 2016, and the couple had their first child, Tate Andrew, in February 2021...Attended the University of Mississippi and was named Southeastern Conference Pitcher of the Year and earned All-American honors from the National Collegiate Baseball Writers Association as a junior.
-Also named a 2005 Freshman All-American and All-SEC Freshman...Received the Cellular South Ferriss Trophy (now known as the C Spire Ferriss Trophy) in 2010, which is awarded annually to Mississippi’s top collegiate baseball player...His older brother, Stuart, was signed by STL as a 2nd round selection of the 2003 First-Year Player Draft.
-His father, Mike, lettered 4 years at Ole Miss.
-His uncle, Pat, also lettered 4 years at Ole Miss and was selected by CWS in the 18th round of the 1983 First-Year Player Draft...Went 20-6 at Collierville High School (TN) with 11 saves, a 2.21 ERA, and 312 strikeouts in 181.0 IP...Went 20-6 at Collierville High School (TN) with 11 saves, a 2.21 ERA, and 312 strikeouts in 181.0 IP.
+Married Carolyn Esserman in November 2016, and the couple had their first child, Tate Andrew, in February 2021...Was selected in the 12th round of the 2007 MLB Draft by the Texas Rangers, but he chose to play college for the University of Mississippi.
+Named a 2005 Freshman All-American, an All-SEC Freshman and Southeastern Conference Pitcher of the Year honors.
+As a junior, earned All-America honors from the National Collegiate Baseball Writers Association...Received the Cellular South Ferriss Trophy (now known as the C Spire Ferriss Trophy) in 2010, which is awarded annually to Mississippi’s top collegiate baseball player...His older brother, Stuart, was signed by STL as a 2nd-round selection of the 2003 First-Year Player Draft.
+His father, Mike, lettered four years at Ole Miss.
+His uncle, Pat, also lettered four years at Ole Miss and was selected by CWS in the 18th round of the 1983 First-Year Player Draft...Went 20-6 at Collierville High School (TN) with 11 saves, a 2.21 ERA, and 312 strikeouts in 181.0 IP...Pitched for the United States Collegiate National Team in the 2009 World Baseball Challenge.
+Threw a one-hitter in the Championship game against the German National team.
+Finished the 2009 World Baseball Challenge with a 4-1 record, a 1.75 ERA and a team-leading 48 SO.

 Posted an 18.0 scoreless inning streak across 19 appearances to start the season...allowed his first runs in his final outing of 2020 in Game 2 on Sept.
 25 @ SF, surrendering a 3-run HR to Wilmer Flores...it was the longest scoreless IP streak for SD since Brad Hand in '17 (24.0 IP)…In terms of IP (18.0), it was the 4th-longest scoreless streak in 2020, and in app.
 (19), it T-1st with CLE James Hoyt...The 18.0 scoreless IP also T-2nd longest streak to start a season in SD history (also: Eric Show in '82), behind only John Urrea's 19.0 IP in '81...His final outing (9/25 vs. SF) marked just the 2nd time he allowed multiple hits in a single outing in '20 (also: 2 hits on Sept.
 9 vs. COL)…he allowed zero hits in 13 outings and one hit in his other five appearances...Among all ML relievers (min.
 20 app.), he ranked 6th in H/9 (4.34), T-7th in opp.
 AVG (.145), 8th in ERA (1.45) and 9th in SO/9 (13.98)…Limited hitters to a .091 clip (3-33) with runners on, a .133 clip (2-15) with RISP and .200 AVG (2-10) with RISP/2 out...Did not allow a hit or a run while converting both of his two save opportunities in his four regular season app. vs. LAD. ..Relied on two pitches: 4-seamer (79.6%) and curve (20.4%)…his 39.7 K% was the highest of his career and his 4-seamer had a 2,474 rpm spin rate, ranking in the 89th percentile...POSTSEASON: Did not allow an earned run in any of his five postseason appearances...appeared in all 3 Wild Card games, securing his 2nd and 3rd career postseason holds in Game 2 and 3....turned in scoreless outings in Game 2 and 3 of the NLDS vs. LAD...has now allowed zero earned runs in seven of his nine career Postseason appearances.